AllyOR/AllyOR/README.md

 Here are some ideas to get you started:
 -->
 - ✨ Master in Design and Multimedia Production.
-- :pushpin: Computer Engineer - Universidad Mayor de San Simon.
+- :pushpin: Computer Engineer - Universidad Mayor de San Simón.
 - 🔭 I’m currently the Lead Organizer of PyLadies Cochabamba's Community.
 - 🌱 I’m currently learning and improving some Software skills and Development.
 - 📫 To reach me: https://linktr.ee/AllyOR .